trulacorsaut/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, simple, and maintainable code.
 Avoid unnecessary complexity as it often leads to bugs and harder debugging.
 Remember that you write code for humans to read and machines to execute; clarity should be a top priority."

 This quote encapsulates the essence of good programming practice.
 It encourages developers to aim for simplicity in design, logic, and implementation, which not only enhances readability but also eases collaboration, testing, and future maintenance.
 Complexity might seem impressive at first, but over time, simplicity proves to be the cornerstone of robust and scalable software systems.

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to prioritizing clear, concise, and maintainable code over overly complex solutions.
+Strive for readable code that can be easily understood and modified by others, even yourself in the future.
+Remember that a program that is easy to understand and debug often leads to fewer bugs, better scalability, and increased efficiency in the long run."

+Additionally, 'Premature optimization is the root of all evil' – Donald Knuth.
+This reminds us to focus on writing correct and clear code first, and only optimize when necessary, based on data and profiling, rather than assumptions or guesswork."